 We’re reading the following book/s now, so pace yourself and meet us on Zoom for the discussion/s.

 August 6, 2022 6:00 PM – 7:00 PM – PST

-Homegoing, a novel written by Yaa Gyasi, follows the parallel paths of sisters and their descendants through eight generations: from the Gold Coast to the plantations of Mississippi, from the American Civil War to Jazz Age Harlem.
-Gyasi illuminates slavery’s troubled legacy both for those who were taken and those who stayed—and shows how the memory of captivity has been inscribed on the soul of our nation.
-Okunyi Chol who is a DPWC member and an accomplished MLIS student attending SJSU is scheduled to lead our discussion.
-She’ll dive into the text, perhaps noting some connections to its companion, Transcendent Kingdom.
-So, grab a copy of the book (or books) from here or from your local library and join us this August 6 at 6:00 PM PST.
+Homegoing by Yaa Gyasi, follows the parallel paths of sisters and their progeny through eight generations: from the Gold Coast to Mississippi plantations, the American Civil War and Jazz Age Harlem.
+Gyasi illuminates slavery’s troubled legacy for kin who were taken and kin who stayed—showing the memory of captivity inscribed on the soul of our nation.
+Okunyi Chol, who is earning her MLIS at SJSU, will lead our discussion and perhaps reference the sequel, Transcendent Kingdom.
+So, grab a copy of the book (or books) here, or at your local library, and join us.

 June 26, 2022 6:00 PM – 7:00 PM – PST